LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Experimental Results

 \subsubsection{Losses}

 We use Focal loss \cite{lin2017focal} for all classification tasks, $L_{cls}$ - object key point head $(L_{kp})$, object orientation head $(L_{rot})$, semantic segmentation head $(L_{sem})$ and motion segmentation head $(L_{mot})$ and, smooth-L1 loss \cite{girshick2015fast} is used for all regression, $L_{regr}$ - object box head $(L_{box})$.
 The regression loss is only computed for key point locations by masking off other locations in both the ground truth and the predictions.
 The total loss is then computed as a weighted sum of all losses.
 We adopt a rotating weighting strategy where the weights are selected from a fixed set of weights proportional to the magnitude of each loss.
+After every n-epochs, ratio of each task specific loss is computed with respect to the total loss and based on the magnitudes, tasks with higher losses are assigned larger weights and vice versa.
+This ensures that the overall joint minimization of losses progresses in a balanced manner.
+In our experiments, we start with more frequent weight updates in the early stages of training and weights are cycled less frequently as the network converges.
+We drew inspiration for this strategy from the cosine annealing learning rate which adopts a similar strategy to avoid local minima and explore entirety of the weight space.

 Where $L_{cls}$ is the classification loss, $p$ is the probability of correct classification, and $\gamma$ is a hyperparameter.

 Where $L_{regr}$ is the regression loss, $Y_{hat}$ is the predicted value, $Y$ is the target value, and $\beta$ is a hyperparameter.